Mandatory Professional Liability for Police Officers: How Insurance Can Step Up According to This Criminal Law Scholar

-This solution, proposed by Deborah Ramirez, a criminal law and procedure professor at Northwestern University School of Law, would require officers to be evaluated by actuaries to see if they have a high risk of using unjustified violence during police business.
+This solution, proposed by Deborah Ramirez, a criminal law and procedure professor at Northeastern University School of Law, would require officers to be evaluated by actuaries to see if they have a high risk of using unjustified violence during police business.
 If deemed so, the officers would be required to hold a professional liability insurance policy in the hopes that the insurance would deter such behaviors.

 This is not unlike high premiums in auto, which discourage dangerous drivers from taking to the road, or medical malpractice insurance, which encourages doctors to preform their very best every day.

 Officers identified on an actuarial risk scorecard as a high risk for unjustified violence might be priced out of policing by premiums that reflect their actual risk.